daniel-muthukrishna/astrodash/docs/installation.rst

 1. Mac and Linux distributions:

-    DASH is available on both Python2 and Python3 distributions, and is easily installed with pip.
+    DASH is available on both Python 2 and Python 3 distributions, and can be installed using pip.

 2. Windows:

-    DASH is only available on Python 3 distributions on Windows (due to the availablity of one of the primary dependencies, Tensorflow).
-It can be installed with pip.
+    DASH is only available on Python 3 distributions on Windows and can be installed using pip.

-    If this fails, try first installing specutils with the following:
+    If the installation fails, try first installing specutils with the following:

         .. code-block:: bash